workflow4metabolomics/xcms/tools/xcms_group/README.rst

 Changelog/News
 --------------

+**Version 3.0.0.1 - 09/11/2018**

+- BUGFIX: issue when the vector at peakidx is too long and is written in a new line during the export of the peaklist

 **Version 3.0.0.0 - 08/03/2018**

 - UPGRADE: upgrade the xcms version from 1.46.0 to 3.0.0.
 So refactoring of a lot of underlying codes and methods.
 Some parameters may have been renamed.